- The takeaway from this episode is … family secrets keep you stuck in a time capsule.

 What are they based on?
 How did they occur in the first place?
 Why do they cause people so much pain and suffering?
 What is the result of keeping them hidden?
 These family secrets people are protecting can be something that happened to them or something they did.

-If it’s something that happened to you then you feel compelled to cover it up for the rest of your life.
-You don’t tell anybody and keep it to yourself.
-It not only eats away at you because it happened to you making you a victim, but you think that if somebody found out you would be judged or maybe even blamed for it.
-A good example would be sexual abuse.
+If it’s something that happened to you then you may feel compelled to cover it up for the rest of your life.
+The shame of what happened causes you to keep it to yourself.
+It not only eats away at you it makes you feel like a victim.
+You think that if somebody found out you would be judged or maybe even blamed for it.
+A common example would be sexual abuse.

 A person who experiences abuse, especially sexual abuse, may even feel it’s their fault.
-They feel ashamed and maybe even guilty about putting up with it, or not getting out of that situation.
-This secret affects everything they do the rest of their lives.
-They are never supposed to tell anyone about what happened and never present their real selves to anyone.
+They feel shame and maybe even guilty about putting up with it, or not getting out of that situation.
+This secret affects everything they do for the rest of their life.

 Sometimes a family secret can be something that didn’t happen to you but was an accident that happened.
 Suppose you were a party to someone accidentally getting killed?
 Something happened where somebody else was in the wrong place at the wrong time and they died from it?
-A person or an entire family can justify this accident and it becomes a family secret that lives on, sometimes for generations.
-It becomes something that’s permitted in their lives but you just can’t ever talk about it to anyone.
+A person or an entire family can’t justify why this accident happened, so it becomes a family secret that lives on, sometimes for generations.
+It becomes something that everyone will always remember but you just can’t ever talk about it.
 It’s like it never happened.

 Once you become a party to a secret it puts you into a compromised position.
 This can cause inner torment you didn’t expect with thoughts like, should I keep it a secret or should I tell the authorities what happened?
 Should I tell other friends in order to spread the burden of ownership around?

 Knowing the secrets and being a target of the secrets are different:

 - When people have family secrets everyone who comes along, later on, like newborn family members are next in line to become unsuspecting recipients of those secrets.